-Rh Phenotyping using Tube Method
+Rh Typing using Tube Method

 Introduction

-The Rh system consists of two homologous transmembrane proteins, both encoded by genes on chromosome 1, that span the red cell plasma membrane 12 times.
+The Rh blood group system consists of two homologous transmembrane proteins, both encoded by genes on chromosome 1, that span the red blood cell plasma membrane 12 times.
 They appear to be used for the transport of carbon dioxide and/or ammonia across the plasma membrane.
 The Rh blood group locus is composed of 2 related structural genes, RhD and RhCE, which encode the membrane proteins that carry the D, Cc and Ee, antigens.
 The RhD gene may be either present or absent, giving the Rh D+ or Rh D- phenotype, respectively.
 Alternative RNA splicing from the RhCE gene generates 2 proteins, which encode the C, c, E or e antigens.
-Rh antibodies rarely occur naturally; most are immune.
+Rh blood group antibodies rarely occur naturally; most are immune.
 Anti-D is responsible for most of the clinical problems associated with the system and a simple subdivision of subjects into Rh D+ and Rh D- using anti-D is sufficient for routine clinical purposes.
 Anti-C, anti-c, anti-E and anti-e are occasionally seen and may cause both transfusion reactions and hemolytic disease of the newborn.
 Anti-d does not exist.

-Rh phenotyping can be performed using various techniques, including tube agglutination tests and gel card tests.
+Rh typing can be performed using various techniques, including tube agglutination tests and gel card tests.
 While tube tests were the traditional method, gel cards have become increasingly popular due to their ease of use, speed, and improved sensitivity.

-Principle of Rh Phenotyping
+Principle of Rh Typing

 At the heart of the protocol lies the concept of antigen-antibody interaction, similar to ABO RhD blood group typing.
 Rh proteins, like D, C, E, and e, adorn the surface of red blood cells, acting as antigens.
 If your body lacks a specific antigen, say D, it may develop antibodies against it (anti-D).
 Transfusing incompatible blood bearing that antigen triggers a violent immune response, potentially leading to life-threatening hemolytic reactions.